How to Can Split Pea Soup

 This post may contain affiliate links.

 I love pressure canning homemade soups.
 There are so many soups to choose from.
 I’ve listed my favorites at the bottom of this page.
 My family has always loved split pea soup.
 Split pea soup is an easy soup to process with your pressure canner, so I definitely recommend this recipe if you are looking for a new soup canning recipe to try.
+This is one of my 6 favorite soup canning recipes for food storage.

 Note: This recipe can not be prepared in a boiling water bath canner.
 Because of the low acidity of this recipe, you must use a pressure canner to prepare this soup.